Senior Secondary Curriculum and Qualification Changes

 You can access the Phase 5 curriculum drafts and feedback survey here.

-NZAEE's review of Group 1 subject drafts has included keyword searches and further analysis of content, practices, and contexts / examples, to help assess whether these subjects have meaningfully included Education for Sustainability.
+NZAEE's review of Group 1 and 2 subject drafts has included keyword searches and further analysis of content, practices, and contexts / examples, to help assess whether these subjects have meaningfully included Education for Sustainability.

-- Action competence is completely missing or very weak in these drafts.
+- Action competence is completely missing or very weak in most drafts.
 This is a key aspect of Education for Sustainability, including opportunities for students to plan, carry out and evaluate real actions in their school and community.
-We did not find meaningful opportunities for action or participation in any of the Group 1 subject drafts, apart from one opportunity in Yr 12 Business Studies | Te Mātai Pakihi.
+We did not find meaningful opportunities for action or participation in any of the Group 1 subject drafts, apart from Yr 12 Business Studies | Te Mātai Pakihi.
+In our Group 2 subject analysis there are also some good opportunities within some Technology subjects.
+A key point to note in your feedback is that most drafts are very content-heavy and/or theoretical, with less focus on students taking action and learning future-focused skills in real and engaging contexts.

 - Sustainability and links to the environment are only included meaningfully in some subjects.
-There are some positive contexts and case studies in Geography | Matawhenua, Business Studies | Te Mātai Pakihi, Economics | Te Mātai Ōhanga, and Agricultural & Horticultural Science | Mātai Whenua me te Ahumara.
+There are some positive contexts and case studies in Geography | Matawhenua, Business Studies | Te Mātai Pakihi, Economics | Te Mātai Ōhanga, Agricultural & Horticultural Science | Mātai Whenua me te Ahumara and some of the Technology subjects (Resistant Materials, Textiles, Food).
 However, sustainability concepts and practices are not integrated within most of the Science subjects, or within Civics, Sociology or Health Education.
+Sustainability is also weak in some Technology and Arts subjects.

 Tips for Feedback